TonySpegel/swipeable-element/README.md

 > All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.

 For example, Outlook, GMail and Discord all offer alternatives in the form of a context menu that can be activated by a long press or in the form of a submenu/detail view.
-It is also common to offer an indicator which makes it clear which action is hidden behind a swipe direction.
+It is also common to offer an indicator which makes it clear which action is hidden behind a swipe direction - this is sometimes referred to as the "leave behind" indicator[^4].

 ## Usage